wolfSSL/wolfssh-examples/Espressif/ESP32/ESP32-SSH-Server/README.md

 ```

 If the SSH Server is configured for RSA Algorithm but you've turned that off in favor
-or more modern and secure algoritems, you'll need to use something like this to connect:
+or more modern and secure algorithms, you'll need to use something like this to connect:

 ```bash
 ssh -o"PubkeyAcceptedAlgorithms +ssh-rsa" -o"HostkeyAlgorithms +ssh-rsa" -p22222 jill@192.168.4.2
 ```

-When using ecc, this sanmple app uses the key `static const unsigned char ecc_key_der_256[]` found
+When using ecc, this sample app uses the key `static const unsigned char ecc_key_der_256[]` found
 in [components/wolfssh/wolfssh/certs_test.h](./components/wolfssh/wolfssh/certs_test.h)
 See `load_key()` in [main/ssh_server.c](./main/ssh_server.c).
 See also the sample keys in
 [wolfssl/certs_test.h](https://github.com/wolfSSL/wolfssl/blob/master/wolfssl/certs_test.h) which are